alejio/alejio.github.io/_posts/2020-02-09-hiring-product-managers.md

 4. **Enthusiasm and curiosity;**

    Self-explanatory again, I think.
 A PM who doesn't demonstrate enthusiasm about their product won't take their team far.
-Also, not having a compulsive curiosity to learn, try and share knowledge about new things is in my eyes a necessary personality trait (also applies to Data Scientists).
+Also, having a compulsive curiosity to learn, try new things and share the knowledge is in my eyes a necessary personality trait (also applies to Data Scientists).

 5. **Hands-on attitude;**